Exactly Solvable Population Model with Square-Root Growth Noise and Cell-Size Regulation: Introduction

 Finally, we analyze fluctuations in the total number of cells $N_t$.
-For deterministic division, the model reduces to a Bellman-Harris branching process~\cite{bellman1952age} in which the generation-time distribution is the first-passage-time distribution of the Feller process from $s_b$ to $s_d$.
-Using both the Bellman-Harris formalism and an exact solution of the Fokker–Planck equation for the total mass $M_t$, we compute the full asymptotic distribution of the mean-rescaled population size,
+We compute the full asymptotic distribution of the mean-rescaled population size,

-and show that $W$ has a closed-form compound Poisson–exponential distribution with all cumulants determined by $\sigma$ alone.
-The coefficient of variation of $N_t$ saturates to a finite value, $\Var{N_t}/\mean{N_t}^2 = 2\sigma^2$, independent of division or size regulation.
-To the best of our knowledge, this is one of the very few nontrivial branching models, beyond the Yule process, for which the full stationary distribution of $W$ is known in closed form~\cite{bellman1952age}.
-When division-size and partitioning noise are included, the prefactor relating $M_t$ to $N_t$ changes, but the mean-rescaled distribution $W$ remains the same: the shape of population-size fluctuations is completely independent of the division mechanism and the details of size control.
+and show that this distribution has a closed form that depends only on $\sigma$.
+In particular, $\Var{N_t}/\mean{N_t}^2 = 2\sigma^2$ at long times, independent of division and size regulation.
+To the best of our knowledge, this is the only nontrivial branching model, beyond the Yule process, for which the full stationary distribution of $W$ is known in closed form~\cite{bellman1952age}.
+Importantly, division-size noise, partitioning noise, and size regulation only modify the prefactor relating total mass to total cell number; the mean-rescaled distribution $W$ itself remains unchanged.
+The shape of population-size fluctuations is therefore completely independent of the division mechanism and the details of size control.

 Taken together, these results identify stochastic exponential growth with square-root noise as an exactly solvable benchmark for growth fluctuations in size-structured populations.
-The model reveals a hierarchy of decouplings: (i) the population growth rate $\Lambda$ is independent of growth noise and division; (ii) the snapshot cell-size distribution depends on cell-size regulation only through the stationary lineage birth-size distribution and is modified by growth noise through a universal exponential convolution; and (iii) the distribution of the mean-rescaled population size is fully determined by the growth noise parameter $\sigma$, independent of the division mechanism and size regulation.
+The model reveals a hierarchy of decouplings: (i) the population growth rate $\Lambda$ is independent of growth noise and division; (ii) the snapshot cell-size distribution depends on cell-size regulation only through the stationary lineage birth-size distribution and is modified by growth noise through an exponential convolution; and (iii) the distribution of the mean-rescaled population size is fully determined by the growth noise parameter $\sigma$, independent of the division mechanism and size regulation.
 Because these predictions differ qualitatively from those of models based on size-independent growth rate fluctuations, they provide concrete, testable signatures that can be used to distinguish competing microscopic models of growth using existing and future single-cell data.